 The definitions listed here are hereby adopted.
 In addition, any words not defined here shall be defined as found in Chapter 163, pt.
-II, Florida Statutes, and Rule 9J-5, Florida Administrative Code, which are hereby adopted by reference.
+II, Florida Statutes, which is hereby adopted by reference.
 There may be other definitions contained in the chapters (elements) of this ordinance and such definitions are not "in conflict" with the definitions in rule or law.
 Also, the additional definitions, if any, relate to terms or phrases not otherwise defined.